How to Determine Spousal Support in California

 These are just a few reasons why support terminates.
 The amount and duration of alimony can vary greatly based upon parties’ agreements.
 The end of spousal support payments can depend on any “terminating event” the parties choose, or the court orders.

-Contact the Orange County Family Lawyers at Johnson Attorneys Group Today
+Contact the Los Angeles County and Orange County Family Lawyers at Johnson Attorneys Group Today

 Whether you are paying or receiving alimony in California, it is important to have an experienced and skilled family lawyer who can ensure that your settlement is fair.
-The lawyers at Johnson Attorneys Group, located in Newport Beach and serving all of Orange County, have the experience you need for family law issues related to spousal support, child custody/support, visitation, high-net-worth divorce, property division, and more.
+The lawyers at Johnson Attorneys Group are located in Newport Beach and Los Angeles, serving the Los Angeles County and Orange County communities.
+Our attorneys have the experience you need for family law issues related to spousal support, child custody/support, visitation, high-net-worth divorce, property division, and more.
 Call (949) 942-8784 to request a private consultation with an experienced alimony lawyer.